tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2017-03-25-ppw-brutality-17.md

 4 = { path = "brutality-2017-pic-3.jpg", caption = "[Mister Z](@/w/mister-z.md) vs [Feager](@/w/feager.md), [PpW Championship](@/c/ppw-championship.md) Match - announced, but not seen.", source = "Official PpW Facebook" }
 +++

-"Brutality 2017" was an early PpW backyard show, taking place in a lot at Winogronowa 17 street, that belonged to the grandfather of someone called Lemur.
-The Brutality series focused on hardcore matches and featured the roster from their [Hardcore Friday](https://ppw-fandom.tpwres.pl/hardcore-friday) division.
-True to the name, the main event of the show featured barbed wire, panes of glass and light tubes taped to the ropes, among other items.
+"Brutality 2017" was a backyard-era [PpW](@/o/ppw.md) show, staged on an outdoors ring located in a vacant lot at Winogronowa 17 in Warsaw.
+According to [the Wiki][ppw-wiki-dzialka] this was PpW's main venue in that era, and belonged to the grandfather of someone called Lemur.
+The Brutality series focused on hardcore matches, and featured the roster from their [Hardcore Friday][hc-friday-wiki] division.
+True to the name, the main event of the show featured barbed wire, chain-link fence, panes of glass and light tubes taped to the ropes, among other items.

-The main event featured Hardcore Icon, a guest from Halemba Power Wrestling (another backyard, from Ruda Śląska) and their reigning Hardcore Champion at the time.
+The main event featured Hardcore Icon, a guest from Halemba Power Wrestling (a backyard from Ruda Śląska) and their reigning Hardcore Champion at the time.
 This was the final PpW show to use the old DIY ring.

 {% card() %}
 - - 'Jim Enerico'